porrey/max1704x/docs/functions/percent.md

 	Serial.print("Battery is at "); Serial.print(percent); Serial.println("%");

 ## Notes
 This value is determined by the device and not computed as part of this library.

-The value is not constrained to 100%.
+If `constrain` is true, the percent returned will be constrained bewtween 0% and 100%.
+The default is false.